cryptimeleon/subzero/README.md

 Compiler
 --------
 Once a valid Subzero program is written, it can be compiled.
 This will generate a complete Java program (buildable with [Gradle](https://gradle.org/)) that specifies and runs the protocol using the Cryptimeleon [Math](https://github.com/cryptimeleon/math) and [Craco](https://github.com/cryptimeleon/craco) libraries.
-Note that because syntax and semantic errors are raised as a program is typed, once the protocol is free from errors in the editor then there will be no errors during compilation.
+Note that because syntax and semantic errors are raised as a program is typed, once the protocol is free from errors in the editor then there should be no errors during compilation.
 If any compilation error is encountered, opening a [Github issue](https://github.com/cryptimeleon/subzero/issues) would be appreciated.

 LaTeX preview
 -------------
-[MathJax](https://www.mathjax.org/) is used to display formatted LaTeX based on the code in the editor.
+This tab displays formatted LaTeX based on the code in the editor.
 If the Subzero code is free of syntax and semantic errors, the LaTeX Preview tab will display a formatted LaTeX interpretation of the Subzero code.
-Because variable identifiers support  support a single non-terminating underscore, this allows for variables with subscripts, and because of the supported terminating single quotes, variables can also have the prime symbol at the end.
-A .tex file can also be downloaded containing the LaTeX text.
+Because variable identifiers support special formatting fragments, this allows for variables with subscripts, tildes, bars, hats, primes, and Greek letters.
+A TEX file can also be downloaded containing the LaTeX text.

 Environment
 -----------